mre/endler.dev/content/2025/paolo/index.md

 After a good day of work, Mario asked him why he never gave up when things looked grim.
 Paolo just smiled and said: "I just really like plumbing."

+The following week, a kid with a new machine started working the other side of town.
+Paolo heard Mario talking to him at the coffee shop.